She did it again. She rejected me again. I felt hurt again. And I’m struggling to forgive. Again.

-Remember two weeks ago when I wrote about Reagan’s* rejection?
+Remember two weeks ago when I wrote about being rejected by Reagan*?
 I invited her to sit with me and my roommate at dinner, but she sat somewhere else without even explaining why.
-Well, not long after that incident, she rejected me again.

 My roommate and I were walking into a meeting and glanced around for two empty seats.
 My roommate spotted two open seats by Reagan, so we sat down there.
-Reagan didn’t say anything when I sat down (but neither did I).
-However, partway through the meeting, Reagan got up from her chair and moved to sit in another seat.
+Reagan didn’t say anything when I sat down (neither did I), but partway through the meeting, she got up from her chair and moved to sit in another seat.
 With other girls.
 And a really cute guy.
+To say that was offended would be an understatement.
+To say that I was furious would be more accurate.

 The Speck in Her Eye and the Log in Mine

-I couldn’t believe Reagan got up and left her seat beside me to sit with other people.
+I couldn’t believe that Reagan got up and left her seat beside me to sit with other people.
 Was I not good enough for her?
 Why had she rejected me again?

 Again and Again and Again